abhinavralhan/capstone-chat-app/README.md

 # Chat Application

 Find final application on 'abhinav' branch.
 Follow the below instructions to run it.
 Enjoy.
+Deployed on Heroku at `https://chatppnodejs.herokuapp.com/`

 ## Setup